hphilpotts/veg-app-backend/README.md

 17/02/23:
 - After reading **lots** more guides, tutorials (often conflicting or of varying quality) and documentation, I have come to realise that the line of testing I was pursuing was largely pointless: effectively testing Mongoose rather than any of my source code.
 I have instead decided to handle the very core `server.js` and `index.js` hosting and database connection errors through the console.

+- Updated `controllers/auth.js` to better handle errors and provide a `jwt` upon signup as well as on login.
+[This tutorial](https://dev.to/jeffreythecoder/setup-jwt-authentication-in-mern-from-scratch-ib4) was clear and helpful!
+Tested in **Postman**.
+Authorisation middleware added ready for use.